Generic Name and Formulations:

 Proton pump inhibitor.

-Pain, pharyngitis, flatulence, infection, constipation; possible C. difficile-associated diarrhea; rare: hypomagnesemia (w. prolonged PPI therapy).
+Pain, pharyngitis, flatulence, infection, constipation; possible C. difficile-associated diarrhea; rare: hypomagnesemia.
 Also children: vomiting, abdominal pain, diarrhea, headache, nausea.

 Note: See Amoxil entry for more information on amoxicillin.
 See Biaxin entry for more information on clarithromycin.